Adobe revenue, profit forecast miss estimates, shares slip

 Bryan Lamkin, who currently leads Document Cloud, will lead the combined digital media business, which includes Creative Cloud, the company said.

-Adobe raised its full-year annualized recurring revenue forecast for the digital media to $2.95 billion from $2.93 billion.
+Adobe raised its full-year annualised recurring revenue forecast for the digital media to $2.95 billion from $2.93 billion.

 The company forecast an adjusted profit of 56-62 cents per share and revenue of $1.28 billion-$1.33 billion for the fourth quarter ending November.